tes/browserify-async-define/README.md

 *  -d --dependsOn "name:label[:filename]" the dependency "name" will come from a different bundle with the label "label".
 If you add "filename" (optional) this dependency will be bundled in that file.
 *  -e --exports "file:label" the module.exports of this file will be exposed with the label "label"
 *  --verbose it will output which modules was removed and which stays.
 Useful to detect if a module is in because of a dependency of a dependency
+* --collapse the requires ids are transformed in numbers instead of strings (more compact bundles)

 With the main.js:
 ```js